barstoolbluz/floxenvs/mariadb/README.md

 # 🦭 Flox Environment for MariaDB (Headless)

-This `mariadb-headless` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.
+This `mariadb` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.

 The [`mariadb`](https://github.com/barstoolbluz/floxenvs/tree/main/mariadb/) environment is better for local, interactive use—especially when users need help configuring things step by step.